 Dreaming of the perfect waves in Rio?
-We’ve put together our pick of the top surfing spots in the local beaches for you to enjoy…
+Whether you’re planning a real trip or just an elaborate day dream, we’ve put together our pick of the top surfing spots in the Cidade Maravilhosa…

-Arpoador, or “Arpex” beach as surfers call it, has one of Rio’s most famous views of Ipanema Beach, and it’s also the perfect sunset spot!
+Arpoador, or Arpex beach as surfers call it, has one of Rio’s most famous views of Ipanema Beach, and if you hang around long enough it’s also the perfect sunset spot.

 Considered one of Rio de Janeiro’s main surfing locales, aficionados started to gather here and it became an institution.
 Located right in the middle of the city, Arpoador beach has hosted important surfing championships, such as WCT and WQS.
 The waves can go up to 2.5m on good days, but beginnings need to aware of the currents, which are very strong.
 The surfing area is small and often crowded, so best to go early in the morning!

 “In Arpoador there is a bridge break to the left when there are great waves that come from the east.
 It can be easily reached because it is in the heart of Rio, which makes it easier when you have less time to surf” says Yuri Sodré, veteran professional surfer.

 Devotees also like to surf here at night as the lighting around the beach allows good visibility.

 Grumari beach is quite far from the centre of Rio, but it offers a much longer stretch of sand than the crowded Arpex.
 Located in an Environmentally Protected area, the beach boasts cold, transparent waves and the strong presence of nature, making it one of the most beautiful surf locations in Rio.
 Frequented by both beginners and professionals, the waves normally range between 2 and 6 feet, but they can exceed 8 feet on some days.